emer/emergent/README.md

 # Packages

-Here are some of the additional packages beyond the Leabra algorithm:
+Here are some of the additional supporting packages:

-* `emer` is intended to hold all the widely-used support classes used in our algorithm-specific code, including things like `MinMax` and `AvgMax`, and also the parameter-styling infrastructure (`emer.Params`, `emer.ParamStyle`, `emer.ParamSet` and `emer.ParamSets`).
+* `emer` *only* has the primary abstract Network interfaces (previously had put other random things in there, but the new policy is to keep everything in separate packages, as that seems to be where things end up eventually as they are better developed).

+* `params` has the parameter-styling infrastructure (e.g., `params.Set`, `params.Sheet`, `params.Sel`), which implement a powerful, flexible, and efficient CSS style-sheet approach to parameters.
+See the [Wiki Params](https://github.com/emer/emergent/wiki/Params) page for more info.

 * `erand` has misc random-number generation support functionality, including `erand.RndParams` for parameterizing the type of random noise to add to a model, and easier support for making permuted random lists, etc.